Preserving Privacy and Security in Federated Learning: Introduction

-To tackle this issue, in this paper, we propose a framework that combines secure aggregation with defense mechanisms against poisoning attacks from users.
-To circumvent the aforementioned problem, we shift the task of running the defense mechanism onto the users, and then each user is given the ability to attest the output of the defense mechanism with respect to their model update.
+To tackle this issue, in this paper, we propose a framework that integrates secure aggregation with defense mechanisms against poisoning attacks from users.
+To circumvent the aforementioned problem, we shift the task of running the defense mechanism onto the users, and then each user is given the ability to attest the execution of the defense mechanism with respect to their model update.
 Simply speaking, the users are the ones who run the defense mechanism, then they have to prove to the server that the mechanism was executed correctly.
 To achieve this, the framework leverages a zero-knowledge proof (ZKP) protocol that the users can use to prove the correctness of the execution of a defense mechanism.
-The ZKP protocol must also make it difficult to generate a valid proof if the defense mechanism was not run correctly, and the proof must not reveal any useful information about the model update in order the retain the privacy guarantee of secure aggregation.
+The ZKP protocol must also make it difficult to generate a valid proof if the defense mechanism was not run correctly, and the proof must not reveal any information about the local model update in order the retain the privacy guarantee of secure aggregation.
+Via our ZKP protocol, the server can verify if a defense mechanism was properly executed by the users.

-To demonstrate the feasibility of the framework, we construct a ZKP protocol for a specific defense mechanism against the backdoor attack \cite{liu2018fine}.
+To demonstrate the feasibility of the framework, we use the backdoor attack as a use case in which we construct a ZKP protocol for a specific backdoor defense mechanism \cite{liu2018fine}.
 Furthermore, we also propose a secure aggregation protocol in federated learning to address the limitations of previous work.
 Specifically, we show that our proposed aggregation protocol is robust against malicious users in a way that it can still maintain privacy and liveness despite the fact that some users may not follow the protocol honestly.
-Our framework then can combine both the ZKP and the secure aggregation protocols to tackle the above-mentioned privacy and security risks in federated learning.
+Our framework can then combine both the ZKP and the secure aggregation protocols to tackle the above-mentioned privacy and security risks in federated learning.